ClojureBridgeLondon/community-docs/docs/curriculum/clojure-collections.md

 In this section you will learn about some of the collections available in Clojure that help you group things together.

-We will also introduce the following functions for the first time:

-* `first`, `second`, `last`, `rest`, `get`, `get-in` - get values from a collection

-> Remember:  If you want to use a collection you define later on in the page then give that collection aname using the function `def`.
-Then you can work with that collection just by using its name.

 <hr />

 ## Reference: Collections in Clojure

 We have already seen a String in the previous section.
 This is a very simple form of collection which can only contain characters.

 There are 4 other collections that are very useful within Clojure

 | Collection name | Notation | Description                                                                                                                                                |
 |-----------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------|